 The Devil's Playground

 Playgrounds are meant to be fun.
-They offer slides to zip down, monkey bars to swing across, teeter-totters to bob up and down on, parallel bars to dangle from and penny-drop off, sand boxes to play marbles in and plenty of much needed joy and laughter.
+They offer slides to zip down, monkey bars to swing across, teeter-totters on which to bob up & down, parallel bars to dangle from & penny-drop off, sand boxes to play marbles in, and plenty of much needed joy and laughter.

 If only all playgrounds were so innocent...

 As scary as the devil's playground is, it is imperative that we talk about it.
 It is essential to recovery that we come to know our enemy; that we recognize his tactics.
 If we do, we will soon realize that his stratagems are also cyclical.
-As impossible at it seems sometimes, we can come to recognize them, and with the help of our Savior we can launch a counterattack.
-Satan does not battle head on.
-As soon as we stand tall, turn and face him, we begin to gain the upper hand.
+As impossible as it seems sometimes, we can come to recognize them, and with the help of our Savior we can launch a counterattack.
+The fact is, Satan does not battle head on, and as soon as we stand tall, turn and face him, we begin to gain the upper hand.

 Part of this process is learning of the exact moment in our rituals that we lose our agency.
 Often times when we slip or act out we come out the other end of it wondering what happened; wondering where our choice went and how it had so easily escaped us.

 There is a point in which we fully surrender our agency to the dark one.